Matching on Generalized Propensity Scores with Continuous Exposures: Simulations

 \section{Simulations}

-We conduct extensive simulation studies to evaluate the performance of the proposed matching approach compared to other three state-of-art alternatives, including GPS adjustment estimator \citep{hirano2004propensity}, inverse probability of treatment weighting (IPTW) estimator \citep{robins2000marginal}, and the non-parametric doubly robust (DR) estimators \citep{bang2005doubly,kennedy2017non} under various model specifications.
-For IPTW and DR estimators, we follow common practice of stabilizing and trimming in weighting.
-We also compare the performance of each estimators when using the parametric linear regression \citep{hirano2004propensity} and the cross-validation-based Super Learner algorithm \citep{van2007super,kennedy2017non} to estimate the GPS.
+We conduct simulation studies to evaluate the performance of the newly proposed GPS matching approach compared to the other {\bf four} state-of-art alternatives: 1) GPS adjustment estimator \citep{hirano2004propensity}; 2) IPTW estimator \citep{robins2000marginal}; 3) non-parametric DR estimator \citep{bang2005doubly,kennedy2017non}; and 4) covariate balancing propensity score (CBPS) weighting estimator \citep{fong2018covariate}.
+We also compare the performance of each estimator (except for CBPS weighting) when estimating the GPS using 1) a parametric linear regression model assuming normal residuals \citep{hirano2004propensity} and 2) a cross-validation-based Super Learner algorithm \citep{van2007super,kennedy2017non}.
+For CBPS, we calculate the GPS by directly optimizing the covariate balancing condition, i.e., minimizing the weighted correlation between exposures and pre-exposure covariates.
+For the IPTW and DR estimators, we follow the common practice of stabilizing the weights, and consider both the untrimmed and trimmed weights.

-\subsection{Simulation settings}
+\subsection{Simulation Settings}